 Kansas City Symphony Chorus

-The Kansas City Symphony Chorus has been offering quality choral music to the greater Kansas City metropolitan area for 45 years, first as the Mendelssohn Choir, then as the Civic Chorus.
-In 1988, shortly after the creation of the Kansas City Symphony, the Symphony Chorus assumed its current name and role as the Symphony’s “choral voice” in 1988.
+The Symphony Chorus has been offering quality choral music to the greater Kansas City metropolitan area since the early 1960s, first as the Mendelssohn Choir and then as the Civic Chorus.
+After the creation of the Kansas City Symphony, the Symphony Chorus assumed its current name and role as the Symphony’s “choral voice” in 1988.
 Before the appointment of Chorus Director Charles Bruffy in 2008, the Symphony Chorus worked under the direction of choral conductors Eph Ehly and Arnold Epley.

 The Symphony Chorus has represented Kansas City in five concert tours, including performances in New York City, Boston, the Berkshires, Germany, Austria, Switzerland and Mexico where it performed with the Mexico City Symphony.
 The Symphony Chorus women recorded Holst’s The Planets with the Kansas City Symphony in January 2015.